 One-Way Emergency Audio Communications

-A supervised one-way (8)-channel emergency communications system shall be provided in the main control panel located within the maintenance operation’s office.
+A supervised one-way 8-channel emergency communications system shall be provided in the main control panel located within the maintenance operation’s office.
 The main one-way audio controller shall provide a push-to-talk microphone with coiled cord, and switches that allow the emergency user to page to the evacuation channel, page to the alert channel or quickly place evacuation or alert tones on the selected channels.
 Switches shall also be provided to permit paging on the evacuation or alert channel using the firefighters telephone system as the paging source.

 Each channel shall have the capability to output a different tone or prerecorded message independent of each other.
 Each supervised branch audio circuit shall provide a connect/disconnect switch and indicators for active circuit selection and circuit trouble.

 The channel #1 message shall be utilized for “fire” evacuation.
-The remaining (7) message channels shall not be presently programmed and shall be utilized for future emergency communications.
+The remaining 7 message channels shall not be presently programmed and shall be utilized for future emergency communications.

 Basis of Design: One-way emergency audio communications module.
 Edwards model 3-ASU.